avinashkumar99/weather-widget-react/README.md

 After cloning change the directory to project /weather-widget.
 Use command "npm install" to install all the dependencies.
 Use command "npm run dev" to run the project.

+# Some of the demo images of project
+project-demo-images/